stefan-d-p/odc-oauthexchange-library/README.md

 * `IssuedTokenType` - Type of issued token
 * `TokenType` - Type of token
 * `RefreshToken` - Refresh token - only applicable in authorization code flow with requested offline scope.
-* `ExpiresOn` - Date and time when access token expires
+* `ExpiresIn` - Seconds until the access token will expire

 ### RequestRefreshToken